lgekman/diskim/README.md

 ## Create an image manually

-To create an image is really quite easy.
+If you don't like `diskim` or need some feature not supported you may want to create an image manually.
+It is really quite easy, but you will need `sudo`.

 First create an empty file;

 ```bash
 truncate /tmp/hd.img --size=2G